It is important to create database backups regularly so that our data won't get lost if the database gets corrupted.

 Note: It's a common convention to use the .bak file extension for database backup files, however, it's not mandatory.

-In SQL, we can also backup only the new changes compared with previous backup by using the WITH DIFFERENTIAL
+In SQL, you can also backup only the new changes compared to the last full backup by using the WITH DIFFERENTIAL command.
+For example,

 BACKUP DATABASE my_db